function(e) is not using explicit annotation and cannot be invoked in strict mode

 From the documenation:

 if this attribute is present on the app element, the injector will be created in “strict-di” mode.
-This means that the application will fail to invoke functions which do not use explicit function annotation (and are thus unsuitable for minification), as described in the Dependency Injection guide, and useful Debugging info will assist in tracking down the root of these bugs.
+This means that the application will fail to invoke functions which do not use explicit function annotation (and are thus unsuitable for minification), as described in the Dependency Injection guide, and useful debugging info will assist in tracking down the root of these bugs.

 Using this directive is simple.
 Add it where you declare your app.